SABS-R3/software-engineering-sabs-projects/_episodes/01-introduction.md

 ## Schedule

 The projects will begin in the week of the 26th October.
-We will have an general introductory talk on the projects at 9am, and then at 10am the students will meet their academic and industrial supervisors the 26th October, and will be given introductory talks and background materials relevant for their project.
+We will have an general introductory talk on the projects at 9am on the Monday, and then at 10am the students will meet their academic and industrial supervisors and will be given introductory talks and background materials relevant for their project.
 The full week of the 26-30th October will be devoted to the projects, with the exact schedule determined on an individual project basis.